MassCEC funds climate solution innovation to meet Massachusetts' emission reduction goals while growing the state’s clean energy economy.

 - Massachusetts ranked #2 for clean energy workers per capita in the U.S. by E2 (2020)

 - Massachusetts ranked #5 for total solar workers in the U.S. by Solar Energy Industries Association (2021)

 - Massachusetts ranked #7 for total clean energy workers in the U.S. by E2 (2021)

-Developed a new class of vehicle material designs (known as MetaCORE) that are intended to reduce the weight of vehicle components and increase fuel mileage.
-The materials, which are flat and plate-like, are primarily suited for heavy-duty vehicles such as box trucks.
+Through a Catalyst grant, Multiscale Systems developed a new class of vehicle materials designs that are intended to reduce the weight of vehicle components and increase fuel mileage.
+The materials are primarily suited for heavy duty vehicles, such as box trucks.